cellvia/foldify/README.md

 typeof curried3.mathFunc // undefined

 curried3()
-//currying or evaluating further will continue to produce `undefined`
+//folding further will continue to produce `undefined`
 ```

 ## Features

 ###completed:
-server side and client side support (via supplied browserify transform)
+*server side and client side support (via supplied browserify transform)
-can return a tree structure, keeps track where in the structure to evaluate without polluting object itself
+*can return a tree structure, keeps track where in the structure to evaluate without polluting object itself
-can include npm modules or subfolders of npm modules (if you want to grab specific folder of css/less files from a module for example)
+*can include npm modules or subfolders of npm modules (if you want to grab specific folder of css/less files from a module for example)
-can be folded endlessly
+*can be folded endlessly
-whitelist / blacklist files or properties at each iteration (using [minimatch](https://github.com/isaacs/minimatch))
+*whitelist / blacklist files or properties at each iteration (using [minimatch](https://github.com/isaacs/minimatch))
-compatible with for...in (no prototype properties to sort through)
+*compatible with for...in (no prototype properties to sort through)
-tests in both server and browser
+*tests in both server and browser

 ###yet to be completed:
-ability to wrap a function around results
+*ability to wrap a function around results
+*add tests for inputting arrays
+*add test for inputting and currying existing objects
+*add test for curry even upon evaluation (if undefined returned)

 ## Testing